 It all boils down to earth being an ellipsoid and maps being two-dimensional.
 UTM grid lines get past the problem inherent in latitude-longitude measures, that being the east-west distance between longitude lines gets shorter north to south.
 UTM lines don't do that on land.
 But UTM grids create new problems for maps.

 The main one is the complex translation of a straight line on a ellipsoid to two dimensions on a map.
 It is essentially the latitude-longitude problem in reverse.

 First, though, let's backtrack on the major cheat on print maps.
 Most maps have continued the Greenland problem to some degree, and ignored the ellipsoid by making the longitude lines simply straight parallel lines.
 This can easily be done if you are mapping say Vancouver Island instead of the globe.
 There is no frame of reference for your error, so it looks fine.
 When out of context to the rest of the globe, that is.

 Nowhere is this lie more evident than in the Canadian National Topographic System maps that you might have seen in some form or another, possibly as the backbone of official Canadian mapping systems.
-They identify sections of the country in blocks 15 degrees latitude and 30 degrees longitude.
+They identify sections of the country in blocks 15 minutes latitude and 30 minutes longitude.
 They have then assigned names to each such section, so you may recognize a name such as 09B05 or similar to an area of British Columbia (that one being Sooke).
 The format is always the same-sized rectangle, regardless of the curvature of the earth.